appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Written description shall describe how IDOR attacks are mitigated.
+1. A process shall be in place to mitigate IDOR attacks.

 *L2*
-1. Any APIs which accept user facing parameters (or URIs) do not exhibit signs of IDOR weaknesses.
+1. Any APIs that accept user facing parameters (or URIs) shall not exhibit signs of IDOR weaknesses.

 ---